fluxcd/source-controller/docs/api/source.md

 </em>
 </td>
 <td>
-<p>Include defines a list of GitRepository resources which artifacts should be included in the artifact produced for
+<p>Include specifies a list of GitRepository resources which Artifacts
-this resource.</p>
+should be included in the Artifact produced for this GitRepository.</p>
 </td>
 </tr>
 <tr>